 - (i) The following shall be permitted finishes for all street fronting façades (except alleys) of residential buildings.
-No more than three (3) different materials shall be used on any single façade: - a. cementitious-fiber clapboard (not sheet) with at least a 50-year warranty; - b. lap sided wood; - c. masonry, brick, stone, man-made stone, or stucco using a process other than a one-step process; - d. architectural metal panels; - e. hardi plank; and/or - f. other primary building materials approved by the Planning Director or his/her designee on a case-bycase basis. - (ii) The following shall only be allowed up to 40% as an accent material: - a.
-EIFS or similar material over a cementitious base, rock, glass block, and tile. - (iii) Side and rear façades shall be of finished quality and of the same color and materials that blend with the front of the building. - (iv) Roofing materials visible from any public ROW shall be clay barrel tile, copper, factory finished standing seam metal, slate, synthetic slate, or similar materials.
+No more than three different materials shall be used on any single façade: - a.
+Cementitious-fiber clapboard (not sheet) with at least a 50-year warranty; - b.
+Lap sided wood; - Masonry, brick, stone, man-made stone, or stucco using a process other than a one-step three-step process; [65] - d.
+Architectural metal panels; - e.
+Hardi plank; and/or - f.
+Other primary building materials approved by the Planning Director or his/her designee on a case-bycase basis.

+- (ii) The following shall may only be allowed up to 40% as an accent material: - a.
+EIFS or similar material over a cementitious base, rock, glass block, and tile. - (iii) Side and rear façades shall be of finished quality and of the same color and materials that blend with the front of the building. - (iv) Roofing materials visible from any public ROW shall be clay barrel tile, copper, factory finished standing seam metal, slate, synthetic slate, or similar materials. - (v) Glazing along 'A' Streets shall not be opaque. - (vi)